 Steam Mills Primary School is committed to Safeguarding and Promoting the Welfare of all of its students.
-The Governors and staff fully recognise the contribution it makes to safeguarding children.
+The Governors and staff fully recognise the contribution it makes to safeguarding children, adhering to Keeping Children Safe in Education (September 2016) and Working Together to Safeguard Children (2015).
 The school recognises that all staff, including volunteers, have a full and active part to play in protecting our students from harm.